 The PainNET learning community enables PCMPs to develop expertise to treat patients with complex chronic pain through a combination of archived Project ECHO Pain case presentations, resource libraries, community forums and expert consultations.
 Providers and specialists are able to communicate through discussion boards, chat rooms and direct messaging.

 This is a great resource for Colorado providers to access resources that can increase their knowledge on how to manage chronic pain more effectively.

 - Watch the Introduction to PainNET video.

 - Sign up for access by contacting Agi Erickson at email@example.com.

 - Contact JD Belshe, Consultant/Policy & Program Analyst for HCPF, at firstname.lastname@example.org for any other questions about the PainNET program.

-New continuing education requirements are now in place!
-Every licensed dentist or licensed dental hygienist must now complete 30 hours of Board approved continuing education during the two years preceding the next renewal period, which ends February 28, 2018.
-All licensed dentists, dentists with an academic license, and licensed dental hygienists who are renewing an active license must meet these new requirements.
-Licensees can start accumulating Board approved CE hours on or after March 1, 2016 and they must be completed by February 28, 2018 in order to apply them to the 2018 renewal period.
+Every licensed dentist or licensed dental hygienist must complete 30 hours of Board approved continuing education during the two years preceding the next renewal period, which ends on the last day of February of every even year.
+All licensed dentists, dentists with an academic license, and licensed dental hygienists who are renewing an active license must meet these requirements.
+Licensees can start accumulating Board approved CE hours on or after March 1 of every even year and they must be completed by the last day of February of every even year in order to apply them to the renewal period.